HussainAther/philosophy/causality/emergence.md

 We can observe expectation values of momenta distrubitioins of particle ensembles to calculate temperature of the system as a higher-level function (Hi) on the assumption the system is in equilibrium.
 The zeroth law of thermodynamics does not come from statistical mechnics, but from thermodynamics.

-The main conceptual point in step (2) is that thermodynamic observables such as temperature presume thermodynamic equilibrium as a crucial assumption serving as a contextual condition.
-It is formulated in the zeroth law of thermodynamics and not available at the level of statistical mechanics.
-The very concept of temperature is thus foreign to statistical mechanics and pertains to the level of thermodynamics alone.
-(Needless to say, there are more thermodynamic observables in addition to temperature.
-Note that also a feature so fundamental as irreversibility in thermodynamics depends crucially on the context of thermal equilibrium.)

-The context of thermal equilibrium (Hi) can be recast in terms of a class of distinguished statistical states (Ls), the so-called Kubo-Martin-Schwinger (KMS) states.
-These states are defined by the KMS condition which characterizes the (structural) stability of a KMS state against local perturbations.
-(More precisely, this includes stationarity, ergodicity, and mixing).
-Hence, the KMS condition implements the zeroth law of thermodynamics as a stability criterion at the level of statistical mechanics.
-(The second law of thermodynamics expresses this stability in terms of a maximization of entropy for thermal equilibrium states.
-Equivalently, the free energy of the system is minimal in thermal equilibrium.)
+Other features such as irreversibility and adiabatic nature emerge as well.
+We can characterize this thermal equilibrium (Hi) using Kubo-Martin-Schwinger (KMS) states, defined by the condition that characterizes the structural stability of a KMS state against local perturbations or changes.
+This leads to stationarity, ergodicity, and mixing using the zeroth law of thermodynamics to define the system as stable.
+We can also use the second law of thermodynamics to express the stability in maximization of entropy for thermal equilibrium states.

 Statistical KMS states induce a contextual topology in the state space of statistical mechanics (Ls) which is basically a coarse-grained version of the topology of Li.
 This means nothing else than a